Quick Links

 • Students learn the day-to-day operations of the organization, along with their values and theories of change, and can help to push forward campaigns or long-term projects.
 The relationships they build with their host organizations can be long lasting and extend beyond the time frame of the internship program.

 • Intern responsibilities vary depending on the host organization.
 Specific responsibilities as well as requirements are stated in Section 2 of the application.
-Interns have hosted Know Your Rights trainings, created websites, ran social media campaigns, talk to union members about their workplace, and conducted oral history.
+Interns have hosted Know Your Rights trainings, created websites, ran social media campaigns, talked to union members about their workplace, and conducted oral history.

 Why Should Students Participate?